by Susan Flantzer © Unofficial Royalty 2016

 7) Lady Margaret Clifford, daughter of Countess of Cumberland (born Lady Eleanor Brandon, daughter of Mary Tudor)

 King Edward composed a document “My devise for the succession” in which he passed over his half-sisters and Frances.
 Edward meant for the throne to go to Frances’ daughters and their male heirs.
 Frances and her husband were outraged at her removal from the succession, but after a meeting with the ailing king, Frances renounced her rights in favor of her daughter Jane.
-Apparently, Jane did not have any idea of what was occurring.
+Jane did not have any idea of what was occurring.

 The Duke of Northumberland had to find Mary and hopefully capture her before she could gather support.
 However, as soon as Mary knew her half-brother was dead, she wrote a letter to the Privy Council with orders for her proclamation as Edward’s successor and started to gather support.
 By July 12, Mary and her supporters had assembled a military force at Framlingham Castle in Suffolk.
 The Duke of Northumberland set out from London with troops on July 14.
 The nobility was incensed with Northumberland and the people, for the most part, wanted Mary as their Queen, not Jane.
 In Northumberland’s absence, the Privy Council switched their allegiance from Jane to Mary and proclaimed her Queen on July 19, 1553.
-Mary arrived triumphantly into London on August 3, 1553, accompanied by her half-sister Elizabeth and a procession of over 800 nobles and gentlemen.
+Mary arrived triumphantly in London on August 3, 1553, accompanied by her half-sister Elizabeth and a procession of over 800 nobles and gentlemen.

 The Duke of Northumberland was executed on August 22, 1553.
-Lady Jane Grey and Lord Guildford Dudley were both charged with high treason as was Jane’s father Henry Grey, Duke of Suffolk.
+Lady Jane Grey and Lord Guildford Dudley were charged with high treason as was Jane’s father Henry Grey, Duke of Suffolk.
 They were all found guilty.
-Queen Mary appeared as if she was going to be lenient, but the Protestant rebellion of Thomas Wyatt the Younger in January of 1554 sealed Jane’s fate, although she had nothing to do with the rebellion.
+Queen Mary appeared as if she was going to be lenient, but the Protestant rebellion of Thomas Wyatt the Younger in January 1554 sealed Jane’s fate, even though she had nothing to do with the rebellion.
 Wyatt’s Rebellion was a reaction to Queen Mary’s planned marriage to the future King Philip II of Spain.
 Lady Jane Grey and Lord Guildford Dudley were executed on February 12, 1534.
 The Duke of Suffolk was executed on February 23, 1554.

 Frances’ life was now in ruins.
 Because her husband was a traitor, all his possessions reverted to the Crown.
 Frances managed to plead with her cousin Queen Mary I to show mercy.
 Mary agreed that some of the Duke of Suffolk’s property could remain with the family.
-Frances married her Master of the Horse Adrian Stokes in March of 1555.
+Frances married her Master of the Horse Adrian Stokes in March 1555.
 They had two stillborn children and a daughter who died in infancy.
 Frances, aged 42, died on November 20, 1559, at her residence Charterhouse in London with her daughters Catherine and Mary at her side.
 The cost of her funeral was paid by her cousin Queen Elizabeth I. With her daughter Catherine acting as chief mourner, Frances was buried at Westminster Abbey.
 Four years later, her widower Adrian Stokes had a beautiful tomb and effigy placed over her grave with this epitaph in Latin:

 Nor grace, nor splendor, nor a royal name,